Frequently Asked Questions

 Rejoice hearing aids have the same technology as the top dollar hearing aids on the market today.
 Our founder is a practicing neurotologist, or ear surgeon, whose life mission is helping people hear.
 We can sell for less because we cut out the middleman audiologist.
 We program the device and send directly to you or to your physician.

-Our custom fitted device, the Summit, is programmed to fit your exact hearing loss pattern.
+Our custom fitted device, the Rejoice RIC, is programmed to fit your exact hearing loss pattern.
 We use your hearing test or audiogram to determine the programming that best suits your needs, just like an audiologist would.
-The Summit is slightly more expensive, but it provides the best overall hearing experience.
+The Rejoice RIC is slightly more expensive, but it provides the best overall hearing experience.

 The Rejoice device is simple to use.
 Remember the right ear has a red receiver tip and the left ear has a blue tip.
 Insert the battery, place device in your ear, and push the button.
 It's that simple.
 Check out our videos and user manual for more instructions.
 Our customer service department is always happy to help with any questions you may have.